s-o-w/LinkedInGen/README.md

   ```bash
   dotnet run post
   ```
+    - Your topic.md file should have 1 to N lines that look like this:
+    ```
+    **TOPIC** Digital Transformation in Utilities

+    **TOPIC** The Role of Open Standards in Infrastructure

+    **TOPIC** Balancing Innovation and Stability in Engineering
+    ```
+    Your topics should have enough informaiton to generate a good post, 2 or 3 good sentenaces that provide a solid topic is enough.
+When a topic is used, it will be marked as such.

 - **Automated Mode**:
   Set up a cron job to run the program automatically and log output: